vampcheah/sveltekit-pos/README.md

 ### Mobile Responsive Design [Done]

-We plan to implement a fully mobile-responsive layout to ensure a seamless experience across all devices, with a focus on improving usability and navigation on smaller screens.
+Implement a fully mobile-responsive layout to ensure a seamless experience across all devices, with a focus on improving usability and navigation on smaller screens.

 ### Integration of IndexedDB